Horse owners plan

 Develop a team plan with a neighbor(s).
 This may help in the joint use of resources such as a trailer and supplies.
 It also helps to outline a plan.
 Inform each other in the case of an evacuation.
 Working as a team, you will be better able to efficiently evacuate in a shorter amount of time.

-Make a list of all facilities in your state or surrounding states that will be open in time of a disaster that you can evacuate to if you don’t already have arrangements.
-Know different routes to get there in case your main and fastest route is blocked or congested.
+Make a list of facilities in your state and surrounding states that are open for disasters.
+Know different routes to get there in case your main route is blocked or congested.

 Have a folder of all your horses’ medical records including ownership paperwork.
 If you put all of your paperwork in a small portable file it can be quickly located and loaded in case of an emergency.